+pling does no longer allow to distinguish the distribution from that of a random permutation.
 The largest cardinality encountered is now 12.
-These pairs are in 12 different trails with weight ranging from 56 to 64.
+The pairs of this differential are in 12 different trails with weight ranging from 56 to 64.
 For the 4-round trails with weight 23 (see Table 5.2) it is not clear whether they were encountered in our sampling: the expected number of pairs is only 2 and this may have gone unnoticed.